 You can trust us!

-We have been there for you locally for over 40 years and look back on over 20 years of experience in the mail order business.
+We have been there for you locally for over 40 years and can look back on over 20 years of experience in mail order.

 Many musicians master their instrument hand and foot.
 To ensure that this triad sounds perfect, pedals and switches for keyboard instruments are particularly important.
 High-quality equipment from Yamaha or Hammond not only makes the musician's life easier, they also increase the sound quality .
 The session online shop offers a variety of high-quality pedals, switches and controllers.